isaqb-org/glossary/manuscript/30_appendix/2-about-the-authors.md

 {width=20%,float=right}
 ![](images/42-backmatter/wps-logo.png)

 Dr. Carola Lilienthal is software architect at and co-founder of the [WPS Workplace-Solutions](http://wps.de).
-Since 20 years she works as developper, project manager, coach, consultant and architect.
+For 20 years she has been working as a developer, project manager, coach, consultant and architect.
 Carola was an early adopter of Domain-Driven Design and agile movement and has successfully worked for numerous clients from various domains, mainly finance, insurance and logistics.

 {width=20%,float=inside}
 ![](images/42-backmatter/carola-portrait.png)

-Carola studied computer science at the University of Hamburg and finished with a Diploma in 1995.
-She then worked nine years as a developer and consultant for a small company, before coming back to university for international research on software architecture.
-2008 she received her PhD from University of Hamburg, Germany (Prof. Christiane Floyd for her thesis on "Complexity of Software Architecture").
+Carola studied computer science at the University of Hamburg and finished with a diploma in 1995.
+She then worked for nine years as a developer and consultant for a small company, before coming back to university for international research on software architecture.
+In 2008 she received her PhD from University of Hamburg, Germany (Prof. Christiane Floyd for her thesis on "Complexity of Software Architecture").

-Since 2003, she is analyzing software systems in Java, C++, C#, PHP, ABAP and gives advice to development teams how to improve the sustainability of their code.
+Since 2003, she has been analyzing software systems in Java, C++, C#, PHP, ABAP and gives advice to development teams how to improve the sustainability of their code.
 Carola speaks regularly on conferences and has written various articles as well as a book on sustainable software architecture.

-Since 2008 Carola supports the International Software Architecture Qualification Board ([iSAQB e.V.](http://isaqb.org)) as an active member.
+Since 2008 Carola has been supporting the International Software Architecture Qualification Board ([iSAQB e.V.](http://isaqb.org)) as an active member.

-She lives in Hamburg with her french husband and her grown-up son.
+She lives in Hamburg with her French husband and her grown-up son.

 {pagebreak}